turbot/steampipe-plugin-oci/docs/tables/oci_dns_record.md

 # Table: oci_dns_record

-DNS or Domain Name System basically translates those domain names into IP addresses.
-A domain name and its matching IP address is called a DNS record.
+Domain Name System(DNS) translates domain names into IP addresses.
+A domain name and its matching IP address are called a DNS record.

 ## Examples